-Part of the Historical Society of Easton’s series Easton in the Service.
+Part of the Historical Society of Easton’s “Immigrants in Easton” series.

 It usually begins with a question.
 This week’s article was sparked by an inquiry on the Growing Up in Easton page on Facebook.

 “My husband remembers a Ukrainian exchange student who attended Samuel Staples Continue reading “The DP Children – Innocent Casualties of War”

 Saturday looks like a washout for the clean-up at Union.
 If it’s wet Saturday morning, pour yourself an extra cup of coffee, read the latest in the Courier, drive over to the Firehouse Green, buy some plants from the wonderful ladies at the Easton Garden Club, and then rest up for Continue reading “Rain, Rain, Go Away!!”